 Subacute cutaneous lupus erythematosus (SCLE) typically develops on areas of the body exposed to the sun, such as the upper torso, neck, lower arms, upper back, and shoulders, although the face is often unaffected.
 In these areas skin lesions will appear as areas of red scaly skin with distinct edges or as red, ring-shaped lesions.

 A third type of the disease is Chronic cutaneous lupus erythematosus (CCLE), which itself is divided into three types- discoid lupus erythematosus (DLE), tumid lupus, and lupus panniculitis.

 What makes Cutaneous Lupus Different from Systemic Lupus?

 Systemic lupus is a type of disease in which the immune system attacks the organs of the body.
 In a case of cutaneous lupus, the immune system will only attack the skin, leaving the other organs of the body unaffected.

-If you think that you may be experiencing a case of cutaneous lupus, you should speak with a qualified dermatologist that is properly experienced when it comes to dealing with skin conditions such as cutaneous lupus.
+If you think that you may be experiencing a case of this condition, it is important for you to speak with a qualified dermatologist or physician that is properly experienced when it comes to dealing with skin conditions such as cutaneous lupus.

 Treatment for cutaneous lupus depends on the form it takes.
 Oral antimalarial medications are considered first-line therapy for all CLE subtypes, and include Hydroxychloroquine, chloroquine, and quinacrine.